MAHanupriSAR/ByteMe/README.md

 - Shop card details are hardcoded for demo purposes but can be changed in the code.
 - The system prioritizes VIP customers when processing orders.

-## Screenshots
-> Add screenshots of the GUI here for better visualization.

 ## License
 This project is licensed under the terms of the [MIT License](LICENSE).